keplerproject/wsapi/doc/us/manual.md

 ## Installation

-The easiest way to install WSAPI is from [LuaRocks](http://luarocks.org).
+To install WSAPI you need to have [LuaRocks](http://luarocks.org).
 Just install the `wsapi` package.
 If you want FastCGI support you need to have the [FastCGI dev kit](http://www.fastcgi.com/#TheDevKit) installed, and use the `wsapi-fcgi` LuaRocks package.
 If you want Xavante support